 Claude Code Edited the Wrong File

 You said “edit src/auth/login.ts.”
-Claude edited src/auth/logIn.ts (different casing — a stale file you forgot existed).
+Claude Code edited src/auth/logIn.ts (different casing, a stale file you forgot existed).
 Or it edited src/auth/login.test.ts thinking that’s where the bug was.
-Or it edited src/legacy/auth/login.ts because that name matches and it found it first.
+Or it edited src/legacy/auth/login.ts because that name matched and it found it first.

-Wrong-file edits come from two failure modes: ambiguous naming (multiple candidates match the description) or scope drift (agent followed imports/calls beyond what you asked).
-The fix is the same in both cases: explicit allow/deny lists in the prompt, plus git-revert + re-scope when it happens.
+Wrong-file edits come from two root causes: ambiguous naming (multiple candidates match your description) or scope drift (the agent followed imports/calls beyond what you asked).
+The recovery is the same either way; the prevention differs slightly, and the table below tells you which bucket you’re in.

 Common causes